 As observed by Haberkorn (1970) higher dosed inocula lead to enhanced pathology, while infection dynamics (the extent and timing of oocyst shedding) are not impacted.

 In E. falciformis infections maximal weight loss was observed at 9 dpi, while infections with E. ferrisi induced a significantly lower maximal weight loss at 5 dpi.
-This observations are likely due to fewer cycles of asexual merogony of the parasite leading to a lower burden of intestinal stages.
+These observations are likely due to fewer cycles of asexual merogony of the parasite leading to a lower burden of intestinal stages (Ref. missing).

 Interestingly, lines of poultry Eimeria with an abbreviated and early life cycle (so called “precocious lines”) show low oocyst output and are less pathogenic to their host (Shirley and Harvey, 2000; Shirley and Long, 1990).
 While E. ferrisi attains substantial oocyst output, it shares this low pathology with precocious lines.
 This suggests that short phases of asexual expansion might be correlated with low pathogenicity in Eimeria infections independent of total oocyst shedding.
 In other words, parasite fitness for “naturally precocious” species of Eimeria might be high, while simultaneously host fitness is affected relatively little by infections.

 Comparing weight loss between the two isolates of E. falciformis and that of E. ferrisi demonstrate that E. ferrisi induces most weight loss before the peak of its oocyst shedding, while both E. falciformis isolates impact the host after the peak of their oocyst shedding (Figure 2).
 These differences suggest that mechanisms underlying pathogenesis might be different between the two parasite species.
-Weight loss in infections with two isolates of E. falciformis occurs simultaneously with and reaches its maximum at or after sexual reproduction of the parasite.
+Weight loss in infections with two isolates of E. falciformis occurs simultaneously with and reaches its maximum at or after sexual reproduction of the parasite (Ref. missing).
 Sexual reproduction of E. falciformis might cause an exhaust of epithelial cell which burst when oocysts are released into the lumen (Kasai et al, 1991).
 Additionally, histology indicates that weight loss coincides with immune cell influx in E. falciformis infections.
 This influx differed slightly in timing starting at 5 dpi in the E. falciformis laboratory isolate and 7dpi in the field isolate.
-Influx of immune cells into the tissue might be associated with immuno-pathology (Baskin et al, 2009; Brant et al, 2014; Stange et al, 2012).
-Maximal intensity of tissue stages (assessed using a qPCR assay, we established in the present study and counts of histological lesions) precedes for the two E.falciformis the release of oocysts from tissues into the intestine and maximal weight loss.
-For infection with E. ferrisi, in contrast, weight loss coincides with the peak abundance of endogenous stages at 3 dpi (Figure 2) it can thus be speculated whether it is simply the extraction of energy of E. ferrisi for its own growth causing pathology in this system.
+Influx of immune cells into the tissue might be associated with immunopathology (Baskin et al, 2009; Brant et al, 2014; Stange et al, 2012).
+Maximal intensity of tissue stages (assessed using a qPCR assay, we established in the present study and counts of histological lesions) precedes for the two E.falciformis strains the release of oocysts from tissues into the intestine and maximal weight loss.
+For infection with E. ferrisi, in contrast, weight loss coincides with the peak abundance of endogenous stages at 3 dpi (Figure 2).
+It can thus be speculated whether it is simply the extraction of energy of E. ferrisi for its own growth causing pathology in this system.
 Intensity of tissue stages also coincides with immune cell activation at the site of infection and weight loss, suggesting that parasite proliferation cause pathology in host infected with this species.

 Our histological analysis link weight loss pathology to tissue damage and can also validate our qPCR approach and measurements of parasite-host DNA log-ratio derived from it.
 We observed more lesions and stronger immune cell infiltration in infections with the laboratory isolate of E. falciformis than in the wild derived isolate.
-The number of lesions over different dpi correlated well with the parasite-host log-ratio for these isolates.
+The number of Eimerial tissue stages over different dpi correlated well with the parasite-host log-ratio for these isolates.
 Infections with E. ferrisi were characterised by yet lower immune cell infiltration and tissue damage.
 In infections with this species the parasite-host DNA log-ratio seems to be more sensitive than the histological counting of lesions, which can hardly be observed.